 - Mercado de Mostenses: Incredible Peruvian food at low prices– the menu of the day is one of the best deals in the city!

 - Curry’s Indian Restaurant: Curry’s has been great each time we’ve gone for lunch.
 Try the lamb korma!

 - Los Asturianos: If you’ve never tried Asturian food before, you’ll be sure to get hooked here.
 The menu of the day is your best bet.

 - Pui’s Thai Tapas: The grilled Asian pear and crispy duck salad is to die for.
 The pad Thai and Thai iced tea are also delicious!

 3. Check out a park other than Retiro

-I love Madrid’s gorgeous Retiro Park, but the city has so many more green spaces, and some are really impressive!
+I love Madrid’s gorgeous Retiro Park and its many hidden corners, but the city has so many more green spaces, and some are really impressive!
 Check out this article about parks in Madrid, and pack a picnic and a book for a day spent outdoors.
 Some recommendations:

 - El Capricho: Open only on weekends, this park is one of Madrid’s most impressive.

 - Parque Juan Carlos I: Rent a bike and make your way around this enormous Madrid park.